Lanthanide Impact on the Infra-Red Spectra of Nebular Phase Kilonovae: Ejecta Models and radiative transfer simulation

-We limit our model composition to 30 elements at most due to memory limitations when solving the NLTE system of equations and doing line-by-line Monte Carlo radiative transfer \citep[][]{Pognan.etal:23}.
-The elements are chosen considering both their abundance in the ejecta, taking a minimum mass-fraction of $10^{-4}$ for included elements, as well as their importance in spectral formation.
-We choose 10 elements with lines known to be relevant to KNe past 10 days after merger, whether in the optical or the IR.
-While this study focuses on the IR wavelengths, strongly absorbing or emitting lines in the optical still play an important role in determining the temperature of the ejecta, which can affect the emergent IR spectrum, or more directly by fluorescence.
-The remaining 20 elements are then chosen by taking into account both their overall abundance in the composition, as well as their contribution to total opacity.
-For instance, the lanthanides are relatively low abundance in most models, yet even trace amounts can provide significant opacity in the UV, optical and NIR, therefore affecting the emergent spectrum directly, or more indirectly by impacting temperature and ionisation structure solutions.
+As previously mentioned, current computational limitations prevent us from conducting detailed line-by-line transfer in NLTE for all elements of the periodic table, and so we must limit the species included in the models.
+We select 30 elements with a minimum mass fraction of $10^{-4}$ \citep[][]{Pognan.etal:23}.
+We choose 10 elements with lines known or predicted to be relevant to KNe: He, Se, Br, Kr, Rb, Sr, Y, Zr, Te, and W. We consider lines both in the optical and IR; while this study focuses on the IR wavelengths, strongly absorbing or emitting lines in the optical still play an important role in determining the temperature of the ejecta, which can affect the emergent IR spectrum, or more directly by fluorescence.
+As this study focusses on the impact of lanthanides, we always include the 10 most abundant lanthanides even if their individual abundances lie below the minimum threshold of $10^{-4}$, in which case this minimum value is taken; this occurs for the $f_{\rm{dyn}} = 0.01$ model.
+Finally, the remaining 10 elements are chosen by taking into account both their overall abundance in the composition and their contribution to total opacity across all values of $f_{\rm{dyn}}$.
+For the values studied here, this tends to favour 1st and 2nd peak species.
+However previous NLTE studies have found that 3rd peak species typically contribute little spectrally or in terms of cooling when present, as lanthanides and actinides dominate instead \citep[][]{Pognan.etal:23,Pognan.etal:25}.
+As such, the omission of most 3rd peak elements aside from W, Os and Pt is not expected to significantly impact our results.

 The abundance of the chosen elements may vary with time due to continued radioactive decay of certain isotopes, however this variation is not currently implemented in \textsc{sumo} when solving the time-dependent temperature and ionisation structure.
 As such, we consider for every model the evolution of elemental abundances across the 10 - 75 day timespan studied here, finding that the abundances at 25 days represent a good average, and most abundances do not vary significantly in this timespan.
 The largest variation is found for $_{28}$Ni, of which the radioactive isotopes with $A = 56,66$ continue to decay with time \citep{Wanajo:18,Fujibayashi.etal:20b}, though the stable isotopes with $A = 60,62,64$ dominate the abundance.
 The change in $_{28}$Ni is most significant in the dynamical component, where the $_{28}$Ni mass fraction drops from $1.49 \times 10^{-2}$ at 10~d, to $1.15 \times 10^{-2}$ at 75~d.
 However, most of the $_{28}$Ni comes from the post-merger component, where the variation is only of $\sim 1 \times 10^{-3}$.